theactman2-gif/Microsoft-to-Microslop-Nvidia-and-more-/README.md

 Enable developer mode.

-Step 3 : Extract the zip file you download from the release page (Hopefully you know how to extract a zip file) Then Put it In a directory in your computer.
+Step 3 : Extract the zip file you downloaded from the release page (Hopefully you know how to extract a zip file) Then Put it In a directory in your computer.
 (DO NOT MOVE SAID FILE FROM THE DIRECTORY YOU PLACED IT IN AT ANY POINT OR YOU'LL HAVE TO REDO SOME STEPS!)